 What Information is Included in Character Templates?

-You will see questions such as: What does your character dislike?
+You should answer questions such as: What does your character dislike?
 What does your character look for in a partner?
 What does your character do for fun?
 These all seem like silly questions, especially if they have no bearing on the plot you have developed, but having answers to these questions and many more will produce a character that seems so real that they could get up and walk off the page.

 Your Character’s Appearance